 ST. FRANCIS OF ASSISI PARISH HISTORY

-Hello.
 In 1904, the Vatican empowered the Bishop of Oklahoma, Theophile Meerschaert, to build a “fitting and commodious” residence on what was then known as the Walch Family farm.
 Complete with chapel and offices, it was the first residence built for a Catholic bishop.
 Catholics came by horseback and covered wagon to gather at the Bishop’s chapel for Sunday Masses.
 The building, dedicated in 1906, and has been declared a landmark by the City of Oklahoma City Historic Preservation Society.
 Bishop Meerschaert occupied the residence until his death in 1924.
-Bishop Kelley stayed in the residence until 1932.

 In 1925 as urban development overtook farmland and the Catholic population grew, the new Bishop, Francis C. Kelley, saw the need to establish a parish on site.
 A larger “bishop’s chapel” was built on the west side of the Meerschaert House; this is the present day parish hall and cafeteria.

 Monsignor Murtaugh was succeeded by Monsignor John Walde.
 He was Oklahoma’s famous “Radio Priest” and author of many pamphlets on the Catholic faith.
 He purchased the house at 1925 N.W.
-19th Street for use as a convent which was later purchased by the Archdiocese as housing for the Ace Student Program.
+19th Street for use as a convent.
+In later years, it was purchased by the Archdiocese as housing for the Ace Student Program.

 Father George Wagner became pastor in 1970.
 He maintained a strong parish community, established the Board of Christian Education and Parish Council, and gave stability to the finances of the parish.